Ballyshannon says farewell to John Larkin

 Ar dheis Dé go raibh a anam uasal.

-Pictures kind courtesy of Thomas Gallagher.
-Click on images for larger version
+Pictures kind courtesy of Thomas Gallagher and the Donegal Democrat.
+Click on images for larger version.

 The remains of the late John Larkin, a former member of the 28 Infantry Battalion Finner Camp are carried from Saint Patrick's Church after funeral mass - also pictured are members of Aodh Ruadh GAA club.